benmatselby/technical-workshops/netlify/README.md

 We have a rough agenda of:

-- What is Netlify?
+- Ben: What is Netlify?
-- What the benefits are.
+- Ben: What the benefits are.
-- The dashboard
+- Ben: The dashboard
-- Logs
+- Ben: The CLI
-- The CLI
+- Ben: Logs
-- The configuration
+- Eleanor: The configuration
-- The deployments
+- Eleanor: The deployments
   - Deploy previews.
   - Branch based deployments.
   - Publish a deployment.